Chadster766/McWRT/README.md

 https://github.com/jimmychungbelkin/Mamba

-You need to have installed gcc, binutils, patch, bzip2, flex, make, gettext, pkg-config, unzip, libz-dev and libc headers.
+You need to have installed gcc, binutils, patch, bzip2, flex, make, gettext, pkg-config, unzip, libz-dev, libc headers, Subversion 1.7.

 For the Feeds to update (update.sh) from packages_12.09 you will need to have Subversion 1.7 installed.

 http://sagar.se/svn-1.7-on-wheezy.html

-To build the image just run "make".
+To build the image just run "update.sh" and "make".
 If successful the image should be in the "bin" directory.

 /**********************************/